 If the parking brake is fully released, but the brake warning lamp remains illuminated, the brakes may not be working properly.
-See your dealer or a qualified service technician.
+See your authorized dealer.

 Understanding the gearshift positions of the 4-speed automatic transmission

 Your vehicle's automatic transmission is equipped with a special shift strategy that insures maximum heater performance during cold weather operation.